Chemistry

 With two outstanding CSUSB awards, chemistry professor Kimberley Cousins is a leader in teaching.

-Cousins joined CSUSB in 1991, and has served as a leader through involvement in the Faculty Senate, the CSUSB Teaching Academy, and serves on numerous departmental retention, promotion and tenure committees in and outside of her department, serving as director of the MASS (S-STEM) Scholars program and a multitude of other committees and task forces throughout her time at CSUSB.
+She has served as a leader through her involvement in the Faculty Senate and the CSUSB Teaching Academy, and serves on numerous departmental retention, promotion and tenure committees both in and outside her department.